cunhasbia/fashion/README.md

-# Html-CSS-2ndProjectAtUdemy
+# HTML-CSS-2ndProjectAtUdemy
-Simple project to practice some new properties learned during the course at Udemy.
+Simple project just to practice some new properties learned during the course at Udemy.